 The American Association of State Colleges and Universities (AASCU)’s Millennium Leadership Initiative (MLI) was established to assist individuals derived from groups seriously underrepresented at these exclusive leadership levels.
 Due to rapidly shifting

-demographics in higher education, there was a clear need to bring the diversity within this critical leadership level, into correspondence with the changing diversity of the student population within the nation.
-As a consequence of over a decade of success in meeting this challenge, the MLI continues to maintain its historical preferences while
+demographics in higher education, there was a clear need to bring diversity to this critical leadership level to reflect the changing diversity of the nation’s student population.
+As a result of more than a decade of success in meeting this challenge, the MLI continues to maintain its historical preferences while

-The MLI Institute attracts a prestigious faculty of presidents and chancellors and experts in media relations, advancement and fundraising, executive contract negotiation, financial management, and the executive search process.
-Protégés experience both theoretical learning as well as practical, hands-on
+MLI attracts a prestigious faculty of presidents and chancellors and experts in advancement and fundraising, governance, leadership building, financial management, and the executive search process.
+Participants experience both theoretical learning and practical, hands-on

-The 2022 MLI program is designed for senior academic and administrative professionals traditionally underrepresented in the highest ranks of higher education seeking to advance to the presidency.
+The 2023 MLI program is designed for senior academic and administrative professionals traditionally underrepresented in the highest ranks of higher education seeking to advance to the presidency.

 The program will feature:

 Upon acceptance to MLI, participants must register no later than Apr.
 28, 2023.